-Many people say that their time in college was the best time of their lives, and that if they could do anything over, it’d be those four (or five) years on campus.
-While you should be excited, it’s also normal to be a little apprehensive or nervous about the transition from high school to college.
-After all, you’re an adult now, and with being an adult come adult responsibilities like budgeting, balancing new friends and a social life with academics and a job if you land one.
-With a little bit of preparation and a few tips on the basics of campus life, even the most overwhelmed freshmen can learn how to navigate that first year of personal freedom successfully.
+Many graduates claim their years in college were the best times of their lives and furthermore, would redo those years all over again.
+While you should be excited, it’s also normal be nervous of the transition from high school to college.
+Now as an adult, you also have adult responsibilities such as budgeting, balancing new friends and a social life, academics, and a job if you land one.
+We are here to help you prepare with some campus and college life tips, which helps even most overwhelmed freshmen navigate their first year successfully.

 Managing Money, Time

-Sticking to a budget while in college is a lot about willpower, and those who don’t learn how to manage limited funds in college could be at risk for a mountain of credit card debt waiting for them once they graduate.
-Take advantage of offers that target college students but wouldn’t damage your credit rating, like free checking and reduced ticket prices at movie theaters.
-The spending decisions you make in college will stick with you well after you’re done with school, and if you use your blank credit score slate and spend (and save) responsibly, chances are you’ll take what you’ve learned and be wiser when you’re budgeting that first paycheck from your first job post-graduation.
+Sticking to a budget while in college is a lot about willpower, and those who don’t learn how to manage limited funds in college risk credit card debt once they graduate.
+Take advantage of offers that target college students but won't damage your credit rating, like free checking and reduced ticket prices at movie theaters.
+The spending decisions you make in college will follow you thereafter and if you use your blank credit score slate, spend and save responsibly, you’re likely to become wise and make wise budgeting in your first job, post-graduation.